lightroi

 Evaluate the spatial integral values from the left eye field of view:

-% load default ao-meter angles
+% load ao-meter example angles

 load('aometerangles.mat');

-% create left eye field of view mask
+% create image mask

-mask = fieldofview(theta,rho,'left');
+mask = fieldofview(theta,rho,'user',theta_mask,rho_mask);

 See also: readaopic, fieldofview